aflarafeek03-max/Log-Analysis-and-Threat-Detection/README.md

 3. Set up Elasticsearch & Kibana on a Windows machine
 4. Import the cleaned up data into an Elasticsearch index
 5. Develop visualizations in Kibana (activity, IPs by distribution, protocols)
-6. Set up a Grafana dashboard for side-by-side comparison
+6. Set up a Kibana Lens Visualization dashboard for side-by-side comparison
-7. Test, analyze and validate the results
+7. Test, analyze, and validate the results
 8. Identify insights and record them

 # 4.Results